wagnerjfr/docker-proxysql-mysql/README.md

 ## ProxySQL config file

-Let's see the main definitions we have in `proxysql.cnf` config file
+Let's see the main definitions we have in `proxysql.cnf` config file:

-Defines the proxySQL admin credentials and port to access `6032`.
+* the proxySQL admin credentials and port to access `6032`.
 ```
 admin_variables=
 {